Descriptions of Events

 Cody Suzuki & Nick Greiner

-Be assured our Common Threads Fashion Show is open to all Fair attendees, partners, and presenters.
+Be assured our Common Threads Fashion Show is open to all TransWeek attendees, partners, and presenters.
+For more information on the Common Threads Show, see full event information earlier in this guide on page 31.

 For more information, please see the Common Threads Fashion Show page.